dortania/OpenCore-Install-Guide/installer-guide/winblows-install.md

 ![](/images/installer-guide/winblows-install-md/make-install.png)

 Once your drive is formatted, it will then ask you for the `RecoveryHDMetaDMG.pkg` that we downloaded earlier.
-Top right of the file window will let you copy the file path:
+Top left of the file window will let you copy the file path:

 ![](/images/installer-guide/winblows-install-md/make-install-location.png)